datenhahn/componentrenderer/README.md

 I used jvisualvm to check if the components were released correctly.
 Below you find the screenshots.

+Later on I added an integration test, see: de.datenhahn.vaadin.componentrenderer.testbench.MemoryIT

+run e.g. MemoryIT#profileFirefox(), you can also play around with different setups if you modifiy the grid loaded for testbench test (see method de.datenhahn.vaadin.componentrenderer.demo.ComponentRendererDemoUI.startTestBenchApp()).

 ## Initial Load

 The grids initially displayed rows are loaded, memory use about 50MB.